rackerlabs/genestack/docs/openstack-nova-cpu-allocation.md

 ### Case 1: CPU allocation ratio for shared CPU

-Type of workload: Considering a flavor with 8 vCPU for workload which will meet its peak demand and required performace.
+Workload type: Considering a flavor with 8 vCPU for workload which will meet its peak demand and required performace.
-Number of VM per host: Considering max of 60 VM of such flavor can be hosted on a single hypervisor as per our scaling/growth forcast.
+Max VM per host: Considering max of 60 VM of such flavor can be hosted on a single hypervisor as per our scaling/growth forcast.
-Number of CPU on hypervisor: HPE DL380 have 72 PCPU.
+CPUs on hypervisor: HPE DL380 have 72 PCPU.

 Example :